Get on the waitlist and be the first to know.

 If you want to buy your first rental property, but you have questions, doubts or fears, this is for you.

-The investing course, Your First Rental Property, will reopen for enrollment in 2020.
-Join the waitlist to be the first to hear exactly when our doors open again!
+The real estate investing course, Your First Rental Property, will reopen for enrollment in Spring 2020.
+Join the waitlist to be the first to know exactly when our doors open again!

 Here’s everything you need to know about this course: the who, what, where, when, why and how.